bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-to-bitrise-index.md

 ---
 Our migration guides aim to help you quickly and painlessly migrate your project from your current CI/CD provider to Bitrise.

-Need more convincing?
-Would you like to learn more about what Bitrise offers in comparison to your current CI/CD solution?
-Check out our migration guides:
+If you need more convincing to make the switch or would like to learn more about what Bitrise offers in comparison to your current CI/CD solution, look no further.
+Check out our migration guides below:

 * [Migrating from Jenkins to Bitrise](/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise/)